Reimagining travel planning with AI

 Explore Problem Space

-We used a mixed-methods approach to identify product-market fit, conducting 20 interviews and collecting 350+ survey responses to deeply understand user needs.
+We used a mixed-methods approach to identify product-market fit, conducting 20 interviews and collecting 350+ survey responses to understand user needs.

-We used a mixed-methods approach to identify product-market fit, conducting 20 interviews and collecting 350+ survey responses to deeply understand user needs.
+We used a mixed-methods approach to identify product-market fit, conducting 20 interviews and collecting 350+ survey responses to understand user needs.

-We used a mixed-methods approach to identify product-market fit, conducting 20 interviews and collecting 350+ survey responses to deeply understand user needs.
+We used a mixed-methods approach to identify product-market fit, conducting 20 interviews and collecting 350+ survey responses to understand user needs.

 20+